Quick Answer

 Re-check Employment Pass conditions before the appointment; revised policy applies to new and renewal applications submitted on or after 1 June 2026.

 This can be a failure point, so check it in order: name match, address match, and document freshness.
 For name match, the document should show your name.
 For address match, use the same address format you will enter on the application.
 For freshness, do not assume one universal window across all banks or products.
-Add current recency window after verification.
+Confirm the current recency window with the bank or provider before relying on it.

 If address details do not align, banks may request proof of residential address and may apply additional validation to your supporting document.